nonoahkim1/Bobst-Study-Room-Booker/README.md

 1. Line 33: Set the device_name variable to the name of your Genymotion virtual device.
 2. Line 36: Set the genymotion_path variable to the path where gmtool is located.

-You can list all Genymotion virtual devices by running `/Applications/Genymotion.app/Contents/MacOS/gmtool admin list` in the Terminal.
+You can list all Genymotion virtual devices using Terminal by running `/Applications/Genymotion.app/Contents/MacOS/gmtool admin list`.

 ## How to add accounts on Duo Mobile.